Praqma/GodotDevOps/docs/game-dev-dip-into-devops.md

 - Why take extra time doing Test Driven Development when you can churn out more game features without it?
 - Why struggle setting up automation when the tasks you're automating are trivial anyway?

-Going into the project, we didn't really know the answers to these questions.
+At first we didn't know the answers to these questions.
-We knew these were the "correct way" of working, but considered them "enterprisey" and stifling.
+We knew this was the "correct way" of working, but considered it "enterprisey" and stifling.
 It all seemed like a lot of time spent not developing the game.

 Even after implementing and using these practices, we didn't really notice the payoffs.
-But that's because it's difficult to notice when things are _missing_.
+But that's because it's difficult to notice when things are missing.
 We slowly realized we weren't spending as much time doing the boring or frustrating parts of development.

 - By organizing and refining our tasks properly, we always had clear and concrete tasks to work on and the project never got stuck.
 - By using Test Driven Development, we wasted less time chasing bugs or digging through old code.
 - By setting up the automated workflows, we completely removed many mundane, boring and distracting tasks from our work.

-These practices ultimately enabled us to spend _more_ time doing the fun part: developing the game.
+These practices ultimately enabled us to spend more time doing the fun part: developing the game.
 While it took us much time and effort to learn everything, we won't have to relearn it for our next project, and much of the automation we've done is reusable.
 In hindsight, we wish we'd have learned this stuff far sooner, before our previous collaborative projects at university.